remnrem/luna-doc/docs/tut/tut4.md

 d <- k$ANNOTS$ANNOT
 ```

-If we restrict to rows where the annotation class name is `apnea_obstructive`, we'll see that `COUNT`s
+If we restrict to rows where the annotation class name is `apnea/obstructive`, we'll see that `COUNT`s
 for each individual.

 ```
-d[ d$ANNOT == "apnea_obstructive" , ]
+d[ d$ANNOT == "apnea/obstructive" , ]
 ```
 ```
        ID             ANNOT COUNT    DUR
-14 nsrr01 apnea_obstructive    37  824.5
+14 nsrr01 apnea/obstructive    37  824.5
-15 nsrr02 apnea_obstructive     5   67.7
+15 nsrr02 apnea/obstructive     5   67.7
-16 nsrr03 apnea_obstructive   163 3795.6
+16 nsrr03 apnea/obstructive   163 3795.6
 ```

 Reassuringly, these match what was obtained in the previous tutorial